Later life of Winston Churchill: Europe

+In Strasbourg, in 1949, he said to the Parliamentary Assembly of the Council of Europe: "we [including Britain] are engaged in the process of creating a European unit in the world."[429]
+He supported that Assembly drafting proposals for a European Constitution, quoting Napoleon in saying that "a constitution must be short and obscure".
+In 1950, he used the same platform to call for "the immediate creation of a European Army under a unified command, and in which we should all bear a worthy and honourable part", this army to be "subject to proper European democratic control and acting in full cooperation with the USA and Canada".[430]
+In November 1951, he called for a "United Europe" in a Cabinet paper[431], but "his foreign secretary and successor as Prime Minister, Anthony Eden, was not a ‘keen European’ and his Europeanism became lost as his health and energy failed".

 In June 1950, Churchill was strongly critical of the Attlee government's failure to send British representatives to Paris to discuss the Schuman Plan for setting up the European Coal and Steel Community, saying that: "les absents ont toujours tort" ("the absent are always wrong").
-However, he still did not want Britain to actually join any federal grouping; nevertheless, he is listed today as one of the "Founding fathers of the European Union".
-After returning as Prime Minister, Churchill issued a note for the Cabinet on 29 November 1951 in which he listed Britain's foreign policy priorities as Commonwealth unity and consolidation, "fraternal association" of the English-speaking world (i.e., the Commonwealth and the US), and a "United Europe, to which we are a closely and specially-related ally and friend..... (it is) only when plans for uniting Europe take a federal form that we cannot take part, because we cannot subordinate ourselves or the control of British policy to federal authorities".
+However, he still did not want Britain to be part of any development into a fully federal grouping; nevertheless, he is listed today as one of the "Founding fathers of the European Union".
+After returning as prime minister, Churchill issued a note for the Cabinet on 29 November 1951 in which he listed Britain's foreign policy priorities as Commonwealth unity and consolidation, "fraternal association" of the English-speaking world (i.e., the Commonwealth and the US), and a "United Europe, to which we are a closely and specially-related ally and friend..... (it is) only when plans for uniting Europe take a federal form that we cannot take part, because we cannot subordinate ourselves or the control of British policy to federal authorities".

+In 1961, when Harold Macmillan applied to join the European Economic Community (EEC), Churchill wrote to his Conservative Association in support.